-Except as described in this agreement as covered, exclusions include refractive eye surgery (including radial keratotomy) for conditions that can be corrected by means other than surgery, contact lenses, or contact lens fittings.
+Except as described in this agreement as covered, exclusions include:

+- Refractive eye surgery (including radial keratotomy) for conditions that can be corrected by means other than surgery, contact lenses, or contact lens fittings. - Deluxe frames are not covered.

 Experimental or New Services, Supplies, or Medications